TouchWidgets is my widget library that is animation- and touch-friendly.

 TouchWidgets uses the Model-View-Controller paradigm, where the

-model is your data, the views are representations of your data and containers of data,
+model is your data, the views are representations of your data,

 and the controllers are code that manages views.
-Response to inputs is handled
+Responses to inputs are performed

 by both views and controllers.